 Since April 2012, 178 laboratory-confirmed of human infection MERS-CoV have been reported to the World Health Organization (WHO), including 76 deaths.
 Since 22 November 2013, 21 laboratory-confirmed cases, including seven deaths, were reported to WHO.
 The geographic distribution of these 21 cases is 14 cases, including four deaths, from Saudi Arabia; six cases, including two deaths, from UAE; and one fatal case from Oman.

 All cases have a link to the Middle East.
 For those cases reported outside the Middle East, the link is either through recent travel to the region or exposure to a patient who acquired infection in the region.

-The WHO MERS-CoV Research Group has recently published a comprehensive review on MERS-CoV in PLOS.
+The WHO MERS-CoV Research Group has published a comprehensive review on MERS-CoV in PLOS.

 WHO does not recommend the application of any travel restrictions to affected countries but have provided travel advice for people making pilgrimages in Saudi Arabia.